connorbottone/Company-Employee-Tracker/README.md

 ## Description

-- This webpage is designed to help organize a company
+- This webpage is designed to help better organize a company and store information into a database
 - Ths user can view and manage the departments, roles, and employees within the company.
 - The user can add
 - New roles